CedrickOka/registrator-php-sdk/doc/index.md

-# Getting Started With PHP SDK for Registrator
+# Getting started with PHP SDK for Registrator

 PHP SDK for service registry bridge for Docker.